-Dr Numb and various other numbing products, are to be used prior to the tattoo Artist breaking the skin with the needles inserted into the tattoo machine.
+Dr. Numb and various other numbing products are to be used prior to the tattoo artist breaking the skin with the needle on the machine.
 There are other products specifically designed to be used during the process of getting a tattoo.

 What Does It Feel Like After Using a Numbing Cream?

 - Once the numbing cream is active and the tattoo artist begins tattooing, you should feel minimal to nil pain for the first 45 minutes to an hour.

 - The numbing effect with gradually reduce over the next hour or two.

 - Think wisely where you use the cream, where it will be most effective especially if you have a larger design.
 For example, if you have work to do on your elbows, under the arms, knee's, than that might be the best place to begin tattooing first while experiencing the maximum effect of the numbing agent.

 Numbing Cream FAQs

 For how long does the numbing cream work?

 Once you begin your tattoo and have correctly applied the numbing cream, you experience little if any pain for the first 45 minutes to an hour.
 After that, you will gradually begin to feel the tattoo machine as it works on your skin.
 You should be warned that some people say experiencing the return of sensation causes the pain to feel more intense than if they'd not used numbing cream at all.